Satbir-Singh-42/Mobile-App/replit.md

 - ✓ Added gaming progress integration to dashboard with real XP/level display
 - ✓ Created notification logic for users who haven't played in 24+ hours with different messages
 - ✓ Enhanced MongoDB UserProgress model with notification tracking and streak counting
+- ✓ Implemented complete map-based gaming system with 4 levels per map and 4 questions each (January 23, 2025)
+- ✓ Added daily new map unlock system for users who completed previous maps
+- ✓ Created map progression restart logic: incomplete maps restart from level 1 with no bonus points
+- ✓ Enhanced question system to prevent duplicates and store AI questions randomly for all users
+- ✓ Updated UserProgress model with map tracking, completion status, and points awarding logic

 ## Security Considerations
 - Client/server separation implemented